This post may contain affiliate links. Please read my disclosure policy for more information.

 The reason I leave this category to the end is so that you are only left with the items that can’t be eliminated, automated or delegated.
 Basically, these tasks must be done by you!

-This step is optional but is one of my favorite steps to complete!
+This step is optional. but it is one of my favorite steps to complete!
 You are going to go through each item in your schedule category and write down how long it will take to complete that certain task.

 There are two benefits to doing this;